Dungeness RSPB Discovery Trail

-Explore the unique shingle landscape of Dungeness on this easy access walk.
+Explore the unique shingle landscape of Dungeness on this stile free route.
 Most of the walk comprises of compacted shingle pathways with smaller sections of short grass.

 You will be greeted to the reserve by a member of our team outside in the welcome hut just by the entrance to the Visitor Centre.
 In the Visitor Centre you will find our RSPB shop with a range of optics and gifts as well as bird food and feeder products.
 You will also find a selection of snacks and drinks to purchase and enjoy in the Visitor Centre’s seating area or whilst out on your walk.

 Once you are checked in and ready to start the walk you will head out through the nature trail exit in the shop.
 The nature reserve comprising of a vast shingle landscape is designated as a Special Protection Area (SPA) and a Special Area of Conservation (SAC.)
 It is a great place to see migratory birds in spring and winter and stretches right across the Dungeness landscape with over 1000 hectares owned by the RSPB.